 Combined former debt

-Where a current tenant has had a previous tenancy with FACS Housing, it will transfer all outstanding debts from the tenant’s former accounts (including rent, repairs, water and miscellaneous) to a combined former debt account.
+Where a current tenant has had a previous tenancy with DCJ, it will transfer all outstanding debts from the tenant’s former accounts (including rent, repairs, water and miscellaneous) to a combined former debt account.

 Advising tenants of charges

 - Advise tenants in writing of any tenancy charges it places on their accounts